WebAssembly/tool-conventions/Lime.md

 [WebAssembly features] sometimes contain several features combined into a single proposal to simplify the standardization process, but can have very different implementation considerations.
-This section defines subsets of standardized features for use in Trail configurations.
+This section defines subsets of standardized features for use in Lime configurations.

 ### bulk-memory-opt